thaibault/backup-rotation/readme.md

 Usage
 -----

-Run this script daily to generate you configured backup file structure.
+Run this script daily to generate your configured backup file structure.

 ```sh
 ./backupRotation.sh